Mo-Khalifa96/Machine-Learning-for-Predictive-Pricing/README.md

-**This project utilizes machine learning algorithms to predict house prices based on a pool of characteristics, ranging from the house square footage, to number of bathrooms, to how the house was graded by the relevant authorities.
-It was originally completed as part of the final project for my course, 'Data Analysis with Python', offered online by IBM, howeve I expanded upon it to showcase more skills and techniques learnt through the course and make it wider in scope.**
+**This project utilizes machine learning algorithms to predict house prices based on a pool of characteristics, ranging from the house square footage to the number of bathrooms to how the house was graded by the relevant authorities.
+It was originally completed as part of the final project for my course, 'Data Analysis with Python', offered online by IBM, however I expanded upon it to showcase more skills and techniques learnt through the course and make it wider in scope.**
 <br>
 <br>